muffato/muffato.github.io/cv.md

-I have developed a set of new methods to predict the genome structure of ancestral species (all the last common ancestors of any given group of extant species.
-Here: about 50 vertebrate species) at different levels (number of chromosomes, chromosome content, gene order).
+I have developed a set of new methods to predict the genome structure of ancestral species (all the last common ancestors of any given group of extant species - here about 50 vertebrate species) at different levels (number of chromosomes, chromosome content, gene order).
 We have also set up a database and a genome browser, [Genomicus](http://www.dyogen.ens.fr/genomicus/), to make the data available